 Here at McOmie Family Dentistry, we have used three different brands of clear aligners over the years including Invisalign, Clear Correct, and Ortho Clear.
 We are getting ahead of ourselves, let’s talk a little history and understand this section of dentistry and orthodontics.

 It was 1997 in Palo Alto, California when Zia Christi and Kelsey Wirth came up with the concept of a clear plastic aligner to move teeth.
-They were students at Stanford University neither of then had any dental experience what so ever.
+They were students at Stanford University neither of them had any dental experience whatsoever.
 They raised capital and started a company called Invisalign.
 They raised millions of dollars and began a massive and very expensive marketing campaign to launch their new enterprise.

 demand and forced dentists and orthodontists to become certified in Invisalign and offer it as a service to their patients.